Click here to read "An introduction to the M14P for flat-engine pilots" by Fred Abramson

 We offer this conversion at Euro 4,500 on an exchange basis for the old unit.

 The original M14P has output shaft with radial splines to mate with corresponding splines on the Russian V-530 propeller.
 Most PF engines have been intended for use with the German MTV-3 and MTV-9 propellers and so have been delivered with American SAE flanges.
 However, MT now makes propellers with both Russian and Western flanges, so effectively these are interchangeable.

-We can supply exchange gearboxes incorporating either flange for Euro 3,000 on an exchange basis.
+We can supply fully overhauled gearboxes incorporating either flange for Euro 3,000 on an exchange basis.